NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Mind Smith.md

 ---

 # Mind Smith
-“The mind makes it real.”
+"The mind makes it real."
 Though uttered in many parts of Golarion, nowhere is this more literal than perhaps among mind smiths—those with a mysterious mental talent that allows them to manifest their mind into a physical object.
 Some gain this power through magical training from an ancestor or mentor, while others earn it as a gift or reward from some greater being, or by inexplicable chance.
 Whatever the source, you have mastered the ability to form a mental image into a corporeal figment solid enough to affect the physical world.
 You trained the power to aid you in battle by shaping itself into a potent weapon, bound by only the reaches of your own imagination.

 ## [[Feats/Mind Smith Dedication|Mind Smith Dedication]] Feat 2